 Each TestComplete project uses one of the supported scripting languages:

-The scripting language for the project is specified at the project creation time and cannot be changed later (see Create New Project Wizard - Project Scripting Language Page ).
+The scripting language for the project is specified at the project creation time and cannot be changed later (see Create New Project Wizard - Enter Project Attributes Page ).

 Process("Notepad").
 In DelphiScript, you should replace quotes with apostrophes: